-In order to assure the quality of student learning, the department's faculty regularly reviews the collective work of students over time.
+To assure the quality of student learning, the department's faculty regularly reviews the collective work of students over time.
 Students' research papers, exams, evaluations of presentations, and internship reports are archived for review purposes.
 There are three main modes of assessment for the Urban Studies minor: